 VeriFit (Real Ear) Measurements

 Aided testing is a verification measurement we perform in the hearing test booth.
 The patient sits in a sound-treated room and is asked to repeat phonetically balanced words with and without their hearing devices.
-Obviously we expect a patient to hear better with their hearing devices in.
+We expect a patient to hear better with their hearing devices in.
 However, we want to know how much better.
-The difference should be measureable.
+The difference should be measurable.
 This verification test helps the audiologist determine your level of benefit and if further adjustments to the hearing devices need to be made.

 Client Oriented Scale of Improvement (COSI)

 The COSI is an assessment questionnaire that allows us to document a patient’s goals with the use of hearing devices, and to make subjective measurements of improvements in hearing ability.
 One of the greatest advantages of the COSI has been to promote a more focused approach to the patient’s individual needs as they move through the hearing device fitting process.